 — Matthew 15:25-28 NLT

-Even though Jesus' ministry would focus on Jewish people, here is a woman who stands in sharp contrast with the religious leaders who will not believe.
-Her faith transcends race and plans.
-Jesus heals her daughter just as she believed he would.
+In our time, it seems that everyone feels as if the world owes them something — a living, a break, a decent wage, etc. In contrast, here was a woman who understood grace and truly believed in Jesus.
+Immanuel, God with us, stood before her.
+Her daughter needed his care.
+This woman would do and endure anything to receive grace from Jesus’ ministry.
+Even though Jesus' earthly ministry focused primarily on Jewish people, here was a woman who stood in sharp contrast to the Jewish religious leaders who would not believe.
+Her faith transcended race and plans.
+Jesus healed her daughter just as she believed he would.
 What especially touches me is that Jesus consistently affirmed those who had faith by letting them know he noticed and appreciated their faith.
-There are at least two things that I can do: not let race or culture stand in the way of salvation for all people and let folks know how I appreciate their faith.
+There are at least two things that I can do: not let race or culture stand in the way of salvation for all people, and let folks know how much I appreciate their faith.

 Dear Lord, God Almighty, open my heart to other people.
 Give me a deeper appreciation of their faith and what they had to overcome to believe.
-Give me a generous heart to share with others your grace and my admiration for the good things in their life.
-In Jesus' name I pray.
+Give me a generous heart to share with others your grace and my admiration for the good things in their lives.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Revelation 7:9-10